stephchang/DH150-Stephanie/Assignment 08/README.md

 **Stephanie Chang**

 ## Introduction: a brief information about the project.
-Super cook is a website where users can select ingredients they already have and find recipes for dishes with their ingredients they have.
+As someone who finds cooking and grocery shopping tedious, I thought about how a site where people can find recipes through ingredients they had would be super useful, especially for busy indviduals.
+I found that on SuperCook, it allowed users to select ingredients they already have and find recipes for dishes with their ingredients they have.
 However, I found that the user experience wasn't the most intuitive and pleasant, so I set out to improve the site.

 ## Clear design statement: